albar965/littlenavmap-manual/src/en/APPENDIX.rst

 Microsoft Flight Simulator 2020
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 -  *Little Navmap* cannot read SID and STAR from MSFS.
-Documentation about MSFS format changes are
-   needed in SDK.
+Planned for a future version.
+-  Many approach procedures have invalid legs and cannot be used.
+This is due to missing recommended
+   fix information for `Arc to Fix` and `Constant Radius Arc` procedure legs in MSFS navdata.
+-  Navdata updates are not read properly from the MSFS scenery library.
+This is in general no issue
+   since you can also update the navdata in *Little Navmap* with the Navigraph FMS Data Manager to keep the
+   program in sync with MSFS.
 -  MSFS multiplayer and real-time AI cannot be displayed yet.
 These do not appear in the SimConnect
    interface.
 -  Simulator weather cannot be shown for MSFS since SimConnect weather functions are deprecated and